 - Discomfort or pain in the upper body, most often felt in the arms, shoulder, neck, jaw or stomach.

-It is important to note that women are more likely than men to experience NO chest pain during the course of a heart attack.
-For this reason, women need to be aware of other "flu-like" symptoms that can indicate an impending heart attack.
-These symptoms may include: pain that spreads to the back, shoulders, neck, jaw or arms; feeling dizzy or faint; clammy or sweaty skin; nausea or vomiting; shortness of breath; and weakness or fatigue.
+It is important to note that women often experience NO chest pain during the course of a heart attack.
+Because of this, women need to be aware of other "flu-like" symptoms that can indicate an impending heart attack:

 Cardiac arrest can strike immediately and without warning.
-Signs the heart has stopped beating are as follows:
+Signs the heart has stopped beating include:

-- Sudden loss of responsiveness.
-No response to gentle shaking.
+- Sudden loss of responsiveness and no response to gentle shaking

-in Tulsa, OK, is open 24 hours a day, seven days a week.
-Skilled Heart Hospital physicians deliver a full range of cardiology services
+at Saint Francis Hospital is open 24 hours a day, seven days a week.
+Our skilled heart doctors offer a comprehensive range of cardiology services

-and support heart attack recovery through Cardiac Rehab
+and support heart attack recovery through our Cardiac Rehab